SpaghettDev/SpaghettDev/README.md

 ### Hi There, I'm SpaghettDev- aka [TheGamerYT][GitHubRepo] 👋

-I'm a passionate programmer that uses and likes: Javascript & Typescript (*i still have to experiment a lot with it*).
+I'm a passionate programmer that uses and likes: Javascript & Typescript & Python.
-I'm always learning new things and some of them are Python and Java.
+I'm always learning new things and one of them is Java.
 Here is some info about me:

 - 🔭 I’m currently working on PL (Project Lumabot) & [Discord-Bot-Example](https://github.com/BlueFox-Development/Discord-Bot-Example)!
-- 🌱 I’m learning anything related to JavaScript & Java!
+- 🌱 I’m learning anything related to Java, TypeScript, Python!
 - 👯 I’m working on my biggest project yet (PL)!
-- 🥅 2020 Goals: Contribute more to Open Source projects And Get Better To Languages I Use!
+- 🥅 2021 Goals: Same as last year, but this time, try to code more!
-- ⚡ Fun fact: I love to listen to music and play the piano / drums!
+- ⚡ Fun fact: I love to listen to music and play the piano/drums!

 <br />